 Chemical or Constituent Sample Date Average Level Range of Detections Notification Level Health Effects Language Boron (B) (ppm) 2018 470 470 1000 The babies of some pregnant women who drink water containing boron in excess of the notification level may have an increased risk of developmental effects, based on studies in laboratory animals.
-Vanadium (ppb) 2018 4.6 4.6 50 The babies of some pregnant women who drink water containing vanadium in excess of the notification level may have an increased risk of developmental effects, based on studies in laboratory animals.
+Vanadium (ppb) 2018 4.6 4.6 15 The babies of some pregnant women who drink water containing vanadium in excess of the notification level may have an increased risk of developmental effects, based on studies in laboratory animals.

-Synthetic Organic Contaminants including Pesticides and Herbicides Contaminant (CCR Units) Sample Date Average Level MCL (PPT) PHG (MCLG) in CCR units MCL Violation Health Effects Language Major Source in Drinking Water 1, 2, 3 - Trichloropropane (mg/L) 2018 0.00 0.000005 0.0007 NO Some people who drink water containing 1,2,3 trichloropropane in excess of the MCL over many years may have an increased risk of getting cancer.
+Synthetic Organic Contaminants including Pesticides and Herbicides Contaminant (CCR Units) Sample Date Average Level (PPM) MCL (PPM) PHG (PPB) MCL Violation Health Effects Language Major Source in Drinking Water 1, 2, 3 - Trichloropropane 2018 0.00 0.000005 0.0007 NO Some people who drink water containing 1,2,3 trichloropropane in excess of the MCL over many years may have an increased risk of getting cancer.
 Discharge from industrial and agricultural chemicals factories; leaching from hazardous waste site; used as cleaning and maintenance solvent, paint and varnish remover, and cleaning and degreasing agent; byproduct during the production of other compounds and pesticides.